bonsai-rx/docs/articles/reactive-scan.md

 ### Related Operators

-Use [`Accumulate`](xref:Bonsai.Reactive.Accumulate) instead to yield a linear accumulation of values.
+Use [`Accumulate`](xref:Bonsai.Reactive.Accumulate) instead to compute the running sum of consecutive values.